Will A Humidifier Help With Cough and Congestion? Don’t Switch It On Before Reading This!!!

 How does a humidifier help with a cough?

-Now that we have agreed that a humidifier can help with a cough, there are certain things that you must ensure so that the humidifier can help you.
-Thankfully, these are just simple things to help make the air indoors a bit more breathable.
+Now that we have agreed that a humidifier can help with a cough, you need to do a few things so that the humidifier can help you.
+These are just simple things to help make the indoor air a bit more breathable.

 Not all coughs are caused by a cold.
 If you have asthma, you can have a coughing attack at any time, especially if there is a trigger around.
 In that case, you would have to look for the best humidifier for a person with asthma.